Bouchra: Synopsis

-Bouchra, a 35-year-old queer Moroccan canid, works as a filmmaker in Brooklyn, New York City; her mother, Aicha, lives in Casablanca.
+Bouchra, a 35-year-old lesbian Moroccan canid, works as a filmmaker in Brooklyn, New York City; her mother, Aicha, lives in Casablanca.
 After a period of creative drought, Bouchra embarks on a journey of exploring herself and her sexual identity during her work on a semi-autobiographical film set in Morocco, where her character has an affair with another woman and deals with her relatives.
 Willing to move on with her career, she also yearns for reconciliation with Aicha through a series of telephone calls; this follows up on a coming-out letter she wrote to her parents nine years prior.
 The storyline involves real and fictional versions of both characters; according to Jace Clayton of 4Columns, "metafictional elements get conveyed via text messages, video calls, visual and sonic puns, a play-within-a-film [where] young animals dress up as vegetables for their school performance, pen-and-ink storyboarding of the scene being shown, and more."
 In the closing scenes, Bouchra and her mother finally meet at a dinner table, accompanied by their relatives; she breaks her silence by explaining what her production deals with.
 This leads the former's aunt, Yamna, to quip that "I am with my best family."